Migrants at US-Mexico border await ruling on asylum limits

 In Tijuana, an estimated 5,000 migrants were staying in more than 30 shelters and many more renting rooms and apartments.
 Layered, razor-topped walls rising 30 feet (9 meters) along the border with San Diego make the area daunting for illegal crossings.

+“Desperate, sad,” he said when describing his thoughts when he learned that Title 42 would be extended beyond Wednesday.
+“It’s dangerous because you don’t know who could be following you.”

-Under the restrictions, officials have expelled asylum-seekers inside the United States 2.5 million times, and turned away most people who requested asylum at the border, on grounds of preventing the spread of COVID-19.
+Under Title 42, officials have expelled asylum-seekers inside the United States 2.5 million times, and turned away most people who requested asylum at the border, on grounds of preventing the spread of COVID-19.

 Immigration advocates have said the restrictions go against American and international obligations to people fleeing to the U.S. to escape persecution, and that the pretext is outdated as coronavirus treatments improve.
 They sued to end the use of Title 42; a federal judge sided with them in November and set the Dec.
 21 deadline.